hanabi/hanabi.github.io/Reference.md

 * If three strikes are accumulated, the team will get a score of 0.
 This is to be **avoided at all costs** and players should play relatively conservatively when the team is at two strikes.
 (One exception is when players are explicitly going for a perfect score in a really tough variant, but this is less common.)
 * Building on this concept, it **can also be very bad to get two strikes in a row**.
 For example, say that Alice performs a bad clue and Bob misplays, causing a strike.
 And then Cathy "still believes" the original clue (thinking that Bob was the one who made the mistake instead of Alice), and Cathy goes on to misplay, causing yet another strike.
 * So, in general, we want to **isolate one mistake to one strike**.
 Why?
 Since Hanabi is so difficult, mistakes are common, and we don't want to push the team to the precipice of failure after one tiny mistake.
 That kind of thing is not very good for the overall win-rate.
-* This means that when a strike happens, **the state of information should "reset"** back to what it was before the mistake happened.
+* This means that when a strike happens, **the state of information should "reset"** back to what it was before the mistake happened, at least most of the time.
 * For example, if Alice clues red to Cathy, and Bob misplays a card, then Cathy should **not** go on to play any of her red cards, and Cathy should **not** make any assumptions about what her red cards could be.
 Obviously, some kind of mistake happened, and Cathy should sit and wait patiently for further instructions.

 ### The Wrong Prompt (Mistake)